bandeep2000/foodtrucksf/README.md

 ```
 ### Running the CLI to find on the map
+**python3 cli.py getmap <location id>**

+Note: you can get location id from the above previous command

 ```

-python3 cli.py getmap <location id>

-*Note*: you can get location id from the above previous command

 Example:
 python3 cli.py getmap 848080